jdx/mise/README.md

       --remove <PLUGIN>
           Remove the plugin(s) from ~/.tool-versions

-  -h, --help
-          Print help (see a summary with '-h')

 Examples:
   # set the current version of nodejs to 20.x
   # will use a precise version (e.g.: 20.0.0) in .tool-versions file